bltblt/final-project/README.md

 # final-project
-.csv file is the dataset
+NSE-TATAGLOBAL.csv file is the dataset

-.ipynb file is the code
+Stock Prices Prediction.ipynb file is the code